apple/foundationdb/documentation/sphinx/source/tenants.rst

 FoundationDB clusters support the following tenant modes:

 * ``disabled`` - Tenants cannot be created or used.
 Disabled is the default tenant mode.
-* ``optional_experimental`` - Tenants can be created.
+* ``optional`` - Tenants can be created.
 Each transaction can choose whether or not to use a tenant.
 This mode is primarily intended for migration and testing purposes, and care should be taken to avoid conflicts between tenant and non-tenant data.
-* ``required_experimental`` - Tenants can be created.
+* ``required`` - Tenants can be created.
 Each normal transaction must use a tenant.
 To support special access needs, transactions will be permitted to access the raw key-space using the ``RAW_ACCESS`` transaction option.
+* ``management`` - The cluster is configured as the management cluster in a metacluster.
+Subordinate data clusters can be registered with this management cluster and created tenants will be assigned to them.
+This cluster is not allowed to store data.
+* ``subordinate`` - The cluster is configured as a data cluster in a metacluster.
+Like ``required`` mode, except tenants cannot be created and deleted directly on a ``subordinate`` cluster.

 Creating and deleting tenants
 =============================